clearlinux/autospec/README.rst

   --infile INFILE       Additional input to contribute to specfile creation.
                         Can be a url, directory of files, or a file.
-  -C, --cleanup         Clean up mock chroot after building the package
+  -C, --cleanup         Clean up mock chroot after building the package -m MOCK_CONFIG, --mock-config MOCK_CONFIG
+                        Value to pass with Mock's -r option.
+Defaults to "clear", meaning that Mock will use
+                        /etc/mock/clear.cfg.

 Requirements